FerretDB/FerretDB/CONTRIBUTING.md

 * `task init` to install development tools.

-* `task env-up` to start the development environment.
+* `task env-up` to set up the development environment.
-This will start PostgreSQL and MongoDB containers, filling them with identical sets of test data.
+`task env-up` will start PostgreSQL and MongoDB containers, filling them with identical datasets.

 * `task test` to run all tests in another terminal window.

-* `task run` to start FerretDB in a development mode where all requests are handled by FerretDB, but also routed to MongoDB.
+* `task run` to start FerretDB in a development mode.
-The differences in response are then logged and the FerretDB response is sent back to the client.
+In the development mode FerretDB handles all requests, routes them to MongoDB, and logs the differences in response.
+.

 * `task mongosh` to run `mongosh` to run commands against FerretDB.